alphagov/govuk-developer-docs/source/manual/conventions-for-rails-applications.html.md

 - [`ActiveSupport::Testing::TimeHelpers`][time-helpers] for time manipulation.

-The conventional testing framework for JavaScript files in GOV.UK Rails applications is [jasmine][].
-This is dictated by jasmine integrating with the [asset-pipeline][] which rules out other common JavaScript testing frameworks such as Jest or Karma.
-[Jasmine should be configured to run tests with Chrome headless][jasmine-chrome] as opposed to the default PhantomJS (which is a project no longer under development).
+The conventional testing framework for JavaScript files in GOV.UK Rails applications is [Jasmine][].
+This is dictated by Jasmine integrating with the [asset-pipeline][] which rules out other common JavaScript testing frameworks such as Jest or Karma.
+Jasmine should be [configured][jasmine-chrome] to run tests with Chrome headless using [jasmine_selenium_runner][] - this replaces the default runtime of PhantomJS (which is a project no longer under development).

 [rspec-rails]: https://relishapp.com/rspec/rspec-rails/docs
 [rspec-mocks]: https://relishapp.com/rspec/rspec-mocks/docs